 What we support: Scope of promotion

-Pro Helvetia supports the creation of literary works (including children’s and youth literature, comic books and literary performances) by means of work grants to Swiss authors writing in any of the four national languages.
+Pro Helvetia supports the creation of literary works (including children’s and youth literature, comic books and Spoken Word performances) by means of work grants to Swiss authors writing in any of the four national languages.
 To qualify for a work grant, the author in question must have had at least one work already published by a recognised publishing house (no works published at the author’s own costs) or by a digital medium that includes editing services.
-In the case of literary performances the author must have performed on stage at renowned venues in the past.
+In the case of Spoken Word performances the author must have performed on stage at renowned venues in the past.

 Pro Helvetia’s Literature section supports:

-- the translation of contemporary works of literature written by Swiss authors (all genres, including children’s and youth literature, comics, graphic novels, and drama);
+- the translation of contemporary works of literature written by Swiss authors (all genres, including children’s and youth literature, illustration work, comics, graphic novels, and drama);

-- copy-editing/proofreading work by Swiss publishers in the case of particularly demanding projects, in connection with a regular application for translation support (2 per year and publisher at most);
+- copy-editing/proofreading work by Swiss publishers in the case of particularly demanding projects, in connection with a regular application for translation support (two per year and publisher at most);

 - promotional measures planned by Swiss publishers in connection with a regular application for translation support (2 per year and publisher at most);